Content

 ACV’s antioxidant and antimicrobial properties may have some health benefits, but there’s not much research on apple cider vinegar for dandruff or other hair problems.

-So, while there are anecdotal reports online claiming that apple cider vinegar can treat dandruff, there’s no substantial scientific backing behind it.
+So, while there are anecdotal reports online claiming that apple cider vinegar can treat dandruff, there’s no substantial science behind it.

 Here’s what we do know.

-In theory, apple cider vinegar could treat dandruff by inhibiting the growth of fungus that can cause it.
-This fungus is called Malassezia.
+In theory, apple cider vinegar could treat dandruff by inhibiting the growth of fungus that can cause it, which is called Malassezia.

 The researchers estimated that around 3 milliliters to 4 milliliters of apple cider vinegar diluted with water in a roughly 10-milliliter solution could be enough to inhibit fungal growth.

 The catch?
-The study was done in petri dishes, those measurements are estimates, and we don’t know if apple cider vinegar would work the same way on the fungus on your scalp.
+The study was done in petri dishes, those measurements are estimates, and we assume apple cider vinegar would work the same way on the fungus on your scalp.

 Another (shaky) theory is that apple cider vinegar can lower the pH of your scalp because it’s mildly acidic.

-High scalp pH may be linked to dandruff, but a recent study on skin shows ACV’s pH-lowering effects are only temporary, so it may not do much for your dandruff this way.
+High scalp pH may be linked to dandruff, but a 2019 study on skin shows ACV’s pH-lowering effects are only temporary, so it may not do much for your dandruff this way.

-Oh, and if you’re concerned about hair loss, it turns out the benefits of apple cider vinegar may not include hair growth either.
+And if you’re concerned about hair loss, it turns out the benefits of apple cider vinegar probably don’t extend to hair growth either.
 We dive deeper on that here.

 There aren’t scientifically-backed rules for using apple cider vinegar as a dandruff treatment, but if you want to add ACV to your hair care routine, here’s what you can do: